Tales of the Arabian Nights (pinball): Digital versions

+Remakes

 The Forgotten Tales

 In 2022 an upgrade kit was released in small numbers which included a new CPU running software rewritten in Python and expanding the game from 7 to 14 tales.
 It includes new multiball modes which require an auto-plunger instead of the original manual plunger.

+Remake

+In June 2026 Pedretti Gaming announced two versions of a remake; a legacy edition retaining the original artwork, and the 30th anniversary edition with new artwork and other upgrades.
+Both versions use updated electronics, RGB lighting, and slightly updated software retaining the original ruleset.
+Both versions were manufactured in Italy.